rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient sexual idolatry

-Sex and gender roles in ancient times were about survival in a world of "gods" that cared little about our survival (if not openly antagonist to our survival).
+Sexuality in ancient times was about survival in a world of "gods" that cared little about our survival (if not openly antagonist to our survival).
 Polygamy was the norm, not marriage as we understand it today.
 There were harems, eunuchs, homosexuality, and pedophilia -- all completely normalized.
-These weren't considered immoral behaviors, because the ruling principalities embraced and encouraged them.
+These weren't considered immoral behaviors, because the "gods" (principalities) embraced and encouraged them.

 There was also procreation with these "gods", producing the ubiquitous god-kings of the ancient world, or what the Bible refers to as Nephilim.